mbmccormick/mbmccormick.github.io/_posts/2011-10-27-link-github-open-sources-hubot-chat-robot.md

 link: https://github.com/blog/968-say-hello-to-hubot
 ---

 GitHub has finally open-sourced their internal chat robot, Hubot.
-Looking forward to playing around with this!
+Looking forward to playing around with this more on Heroku this weekend.